ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 See [Cluster size and autoscaling](https://docs.databricks.com/en/clusters/configure.html#autoscaling) and [Enhanced Autoscaling](https://docs.databricks.com/en/delta-live-tables/auto-scaling.html) for configuring databricks spark cluster autoscaling.

 Note that scaling up or down is triggered automatically.
-In Ray on spark NodeProvider backend, we just need to create or cancel spark jobs by demand, then databricks cluster will automatically scale up or down according to cluster resources utilization ratio.
+In Ray on spark NodeProvider, we just need to create or cancel spark jobs by demand, then databricks cluster will automatically scale up or down according to cluster resources utilization ratio.